 Let your home be loud and proud.
 From wallpaper to flooring, bold geometric prints are so in right now.
-A bright, patterned rug makes a big statement in any space; the green block-patterned rug in this tropical-inspired bedroom ties the whole look together.
+A bright, patterned rug makes a big statement in any space; the green block-patterned rug in this tropical-inspired bedroom ties the whole look together, as shown by Old Brand New.
 Try this rug trend in entryways, dining rooms or dens to pack a punch without a lot of legwork.Continue to 8 of 9 below.

 08 of 09

 Kilim rugs have long been at the front of design trends, and for good reason.
-Originating from Turkey, North Africa and the Balkans, and known for its rich history and even richer colors, these flatweave rugs are bold, beautiful and timeless.
-A gorgeous kilim is a great way to add color to a wood-heavy living space or to brighten up a guest bedroom.Continue to 9 of 9 below.
+Originating from Turkey, North Africa, and the Balkans, and known for its rich history and even richer colors, these flatweave rugs are bold, beautiful and timeless.
+A gorgeous kilim such as this pinned from Foxtail + Moss is a great way to add color to a wood-heavy living space or to brighten up a guest bedroom.Continue to 9 of 9 below.

 09 of 09